Nerd Nite SF #88: Shark Die-Offs, Clever Animal Adaptations, and Bots!

 With: Alpha Bravo, who’ll be spinning tunes specially selected to match the presenters’ themes.
 Follow the setlist on Twitter @djalphabravo.

-Food: Delicious bao by Cross Hatch Eatery.
+Food: Delicious pork-belly bao and other bun goodness from Cross Hatch Eatery.

 Plus: The San Francisco Public Library will be on hand to dole out library cards, reading lists, and the hottest branch gossip.